General Structure and Ownership

 Changes to the Electricity Business Act

-More specifically, General Electricity Transmission And Distribution Business license holders will be required to both prepare cooperation plans and establish reserves to cover the costs of dealing with emergencies.
-OCCTO will be required to prepare power grid network development plans taking into consideration the potential generation capacity of electricity generation sites as well as mid-and-long term network formation (so-called “push-type network formation”).
+More specifically, General Electricity Transmission and Distribution Business licence holders will be required to both prepare co-operation plans and establish reserves to cover the costs of dealing with emergencies.
+OCCTO will be required to prepare power grid network development plans, taking into consideration the potential generation capacity of electricity generation sites as well as mid-term and long-term network formation (ie, “push-type network formation”).
 In addition, all transmission and distribution business licence holders will be required to replace their facilities in a planned and structured way and transmission and distribution tariff regulations will be changed from full cost base to revenue cap base.

 Changes to the FiT Act